Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Remember that $\widehat{\mcal{R}}_0$ is a finite union of Riemann surfaces with punctures, and each component has an associated Fuchsian group.
-We can defined as Eisenstein series with respect to a puncture.
+\newl Remember that $\widehat{\mcal{R}}_0$ is a finite union of Riemann surfaces with punctures, and each component has an associated Fuchsian group.
+Therefore, we can define an Eisenstein series with respect to a puncture.
 This Eisenstein series lives on the component surface that contains the puncture with respect to which we define the Eisenstein series.
-It is useful to consider a special truncation of these Eisenstein series for a given choice of $\eta$ and parameters $b_*,a_0$ and $t$.\\ {\bf The Truncated Eisenstein Series:} {\it The special truncation $E^{\#}$ of the Eisenstein series is given by the following modification in the cusp regions \begin{itemize} \item In the cusp region associated with the puncture that is used for the plumbing fixture that produces $\mcal{R}_t$ from $\widehat{\mcal{R}}_0$, and for $\mathrm{Im} z>1$, we define
+It is useful to consider a special truncation of these Eisenstein series for a given choice of $\eta$ and parameters $b_*,a_0$ and $t$.

+\newl { \bf Truncated Eisenstein Series:} {\it The special truncation $E^{\#}$ of the Eisenstein series is given by the following modification in the cusp regions \begin{itemize} \item In the cusp region associated with the puncture that is used for the gluing that produces $\mcal{R}_t$ from $\widehat{\mcal{R}}_0$, and for $\mathrm{Im} z>1$, we define

 \item In the cusp region associated with other punctures, and for $\mathrm{Im} z>1$, we define